School Social Work Week

 Developed by the Minnesota School Social Workers Association and available on their website at http://www.msswa.org/School-Social-Work-Manual.

-The New York State School Social Workers Association (NYSSSWA) is the only professional association dedicated solely to the visibility and viability of School Social Workers in New York State.
+The New York State School Social Workers’ Association (NYSSSWA) is the only professional association dedicated solely to the visibility and viability of School Social Workers in New York State.
+Members are essential to our ability to support you and our profession.